awsdocs/amazon-comprehend-developer-guide/doc_source/how-languages.md

 # Dominant language<a name="how-languages"></a>

 You can use Amazon Comprehend to examine text to determine the dominant language\.
 Amazon Comprehend identifies the language using identifiers from RFC 5646 — if there is a 2\-letter ISO 639\-1 identifier, with a regional subtag if necessary, it uses that\.
 Otherwise, it uses the ISO 639\-2 3\-letter code\.

 For more information about RFC 5646, see [Tags for identifying languages](https://tools.ietf.org/html/rfc5646) on the *IETF Tools* web site\.

 The response includes a score that indicates the confidence level that Amazon Comprehend has that a particular language is the dominant language in the document\.
-Each score is independent of the other scores — it does not indicate that a language makes up a particular percentage of a document\.
+Each score is independent of the other scores\.
+The score doesn't indicate that a language makes up a particular percentage of a document\.

-If a long document, like a book, is written in multiple languages, you can break the long document into smaller pieces and run the `DetectDominantLanguage` operation on the individual pieces\.
+If a long document \(such as a book\) contains multiple languages, you can break the long document into smaller pieces and run the `DetectDominantLanguage` operation on the individual pieces\.
 You can then aggregate the results to determine the percentage of each language in the longer document\.

+Amazon Comprehend language detection has the following limitations:
++ It doesn't support phonetic language detection\.
+For example, it doesn't detect "arigato" as Japanese or "nihao" as Chinese\.
++ It may have diffuculty distinguishing close language pairs, such as Indonesian and Malay; or Bosnian, Croatian, and Serbian\.
++ For best results, provide at least 20 characters of input text\.

-Amazon Comprehend can detect the following languages\.
+Amazon Comprehend detects the following languages\.

 | Code | Language |